 The Asylum collective is a loose group of people who support, produce and promote Asylum magazine.
 We share a broad set of values but we don’t have an overall ideology or editorial stance as such.
-Our aim is to provide a forum for debate – away from mainstream mental health systems – for discussing radical, critical or alternatives perspectives on mental health.
+Our aim is to provide a forum for debate, both about mainstream services and about radical, critical or alternatives perspectives on mental health.

-As a Collective, we are not necessarily ‘pro’ or ‘anti’ psychiatry, but we try to provide a safe space for people to express these views, as well as debate and discuss them.
+As a Collective, we are not necessarily ‘pro’ or ‘anti’ psychiatry, but we try to provide a safe space for people to express these views, as well as to debate and discuss them.
 We hope to promote discussion about what more democratic mental health services might look like.
-We try to publish marginalised and less heard views – especially those of users and survivors of services and those on the frontline of service provision and support.
+We try to publish marginalised and less heard views – especially those of users and survivors of services and of those on the frontline of service provision and support.
 We promote a variety of means of expression (e.g. articles, stories, poems and graphics) and we endeavour to encourage diversity and debate.

-Even in more democratic spaces, away from the mainstream, there are fraught and painful tensions to hold.
+Even in more democratic spaces, there are some fraught and painful tensions to hold.
 We try, as a Collective, to hold those tensions, but we cannot claim to resolve them.
 We all have our own individual views and perspectives, which change, in dialogue with readers and writers of the magazine.
-Speaking as individuals, rather than on behalf of the Collective, we too are part of the debate.
+Sometimes we speak as individuals, as well as being part of the Collective, because we too are part of the debate.

-To find out more about joining the Asylum Collective, please contact us.
+To contact the Asylum Collective, please click here.